eacl2024irt/eacl2024irt/index.md

     * Model and Data Evaluation
         * Rethinking Leaderboards
         * Features Related to Difficulty
-* Advanced Topics and Opportunities for Future Work (45 minutes)
+* Advanced Topics and Opportunities for Future Work

 ## Material